Some Final Words:

 Violence is a storytelling device.
 We as theatre artists are required to tell a playwright’s story to the best of our ability, and sometimes that includes expressions of the less noble of humanity’s attributes, including our capacity for physical brutality to members of our own species which surpasses that of other animals.
 To ignore those aspects is to be dishonest, and ultimately does a disservice to the very art we serve.

 Having those high-minded ideals doesn’t ignore the fact that violence is also entertainment.
 There is a thrill there that has always excited audiences.
-Stories told around prehistoric campgrounds begot tribal heroic legends begot staged revenge tragedies begot action/adventure films begot video games – all pandering to the same desire.
-They may have an exalted motive or merely look for approval or wealth, but those storytellers would have no audience if it weren’t for a deep need that brings listeners around the campfire.
+Stories told around prehistoric campfires begot tribal heroic legends, begot staged revenge tragedies, begot action/adventure films, begot video games – all pandering to the same desire.
+They may have an exalted motive or merely look for approval or wealth, but those storytellers would have no audience if it weren’t for a deep need that brings listeners around the fire.
+If we honor tribal legends and Shakespeare for their stories of violence and vengeance, we cannot suddenly decide that video games are corrupting merely because they pander to the same hunger in a new form.
+Either the lineage ennobles all of them, or the danger shadows them all.

 Certainly there are and have been a great many female warriors, just as fearsome in battle as their male counterparts.
 Certainly the number of superb female athletes who excel in every field of athletic competition grows each year.
 But it still remains true that violence for its own sake seems to have a greater appeal to the male portion of the population, and especially young males.

 It is no secret that military leaders need to have their recruits be as young as possible.
 They understand that not only can young soldiers’ bodies be trained to be at their peak of physical condition, but that their minds are more easily molded by training to accept orders unquestioningly.
 After a certain age, critical judgment is much harder to break down.
 Older recruits are more likely to consider the consequences of actions when deciding what actions should be performed.
 Twenty-six years of age is usually the dividing line.
-Interesting that twenty-six is also the minimum age that rental car companies will allow someone to rent a car.
+It is also the minimum age that rental car companies will allow someone to rent a car.
 Younger drivers simply engage in too much reckless behavior for its own sake.
+We cannot praise science for showing us the wisdom of waiting until twenty-six to rent a car, and at the same time ignore that same science when handing eighteen-year-olds a rifle.

 Cultural conditioning might explain part of the affinity, but not all.
 The human brain begins its development before birth, but all parts of the brain do not finish growing at the same time.
 The very last part to make all of the electrical connections necessary for smooth functioning is the very one responsible for critical judgment.
 When does that happen?
 At about the age of twenty-six.
 Wisdom in the young is not only rare, it might be physically difficult.